toasterberry/MassWAV2FLAC/README.md

 ### Undo inefficient FLAC converts
 Some WAV to FLAC conversions will result in a FLAC output that's a larger file size than the WAV input.
 This almost exclusively happens with very short WAV files.
 This setting will undo FLAC conversions that have a larger file size than their input WAV, good if space is your #1 priority.

-### Command-line ffmpeg
+### Command-line FFmpeg
-This uses ffmpeg via command-line instead of using a windows executable in the same directory.
-Useful if you're not on windows or want to use a specific version of ffmpeg you already have installed.
+This uses FFmpeg via command-line instead of using a windows executable in the same directory.
+Useful if you're not on windows or want to use a specific version of FFmpeg you already have installed.

 ## Concerns
 While mass converting WAV files to FLAC to save space is generally a good idea, there *could* be some instances where you might lose important information.
 Like if a WAV had some kind of unusual custom data written to it, that would probably be lost.
 I'm not aware of anything like that, but it could exist.
 Most (if not all) normal tags and metadata are preserved when **not** using GPU mode.